OHIP Jan 22 - Written by Krista DeKuyper

 Private Health Insurance

-Canadians are fortunate to have free health care but their provincial plan can only cover certain things.
-From above there are at least 10 services not covered by OHIP.
-If you have a private health insurance plan it will help cover the costs of things not included in your provincial plan like dental, vision, physio and more.
+Canadians are fortunate to have free health care, but their provincial plan can only cover certain medical needs.
+For example, above are at least 10 services not covered by OHIP.
+If you have a private health insurance plan it will help cover the costs of services not included in your provincial plan like dental, vision, physio and more.

 Common FAQs about OHIP coverage